HostingBE/simple-cms/README.md

 3. **Fully Customizable**: With open-source flexibility, you can tailor Simple CMS to meet your specific needs.
 Add features, modify templates, and create a unique website that reflects your brand’s identity.

 4. **Robust Community Support**: Join a growing community of developers and users who are passionate about open-source solutions.
-With a wealth of resources, forums, and documentation at your fingertips, help is always available when you need it.\n\n
+With a wealth of resources, forums, and documentation at your fingertips, help is always available when you need it.

 ![Screenshot Simple CMS](images/simple-cms-backend.jpg)